dimasmiftah/nuxtjs-recipe-app/README.md

-# recipes
+# nuxtjs-recipe-app

-> my awesome recipe book app
+> A simple recipe app created using Vue and applies server-side rendering using Nuxt.

 ## Build Setup